• ❖

 Between 1972 and 1981, Roger Ulrich examined two groups of patients recovering from gall bladder surgery.
 Half the patients were in a room with views of a garden and trees; the other half had a view of a dull white wall.

-Those in the room with a view of the trees had a higher tolerance of pain, fewer requests for potent analgesic, and spent less time in the hospital.
+Those in the room with a view of the trees had a higher tolerance of pain, fewer requests for potent analgesics, and spent less time in the hospital.

 “Spending time interacting with nature … won’t cure your cancer or heal a badly burned leg.
 But there is good evidence it can reduce your levels of pain and stress — and, by doing that, boost your immune system in ways that allow your own body and other treatments to help you heal.” — Cooper Marcus